Rufino Sescon: 1998–2025: Diaconate and priesthood

 Sescon was ordained to the diaconate on March 21, 1998, by Cardinal Jaime Sin, then-archbishop of Manila.
 He was then subsequently assigned as the parish deacon of the Sacred Heart of Jesus Parish Church in Santa Mesa, Manila, as well as the financial officer of the Sta.
 Mesa Parochial School, now known as the Sacred Heart of Jesus Catholic School.

 On September 19, 1998, Sescon was ordained to the priesthood by Cardinal Sin.
 He then served as Sin's assistant secretary, and later, his personal secretary from 2001 (when Socrates Villegas, Sin's former secretary, became auxiliary bishop of Manila) until his death in 2005.
 In 2005, he was named chaplain of the Santo Niño de Paz Greenbelt Chapel in Makati.
 He also served as chancellor of the Archdiocese of Manila from 2008 to 2015, as well as the administrator of the Archbishop's Palace (Cardinal Sin's former residence) in Villa San Miguel, Mandaluyong.
 In 2013, he was appointed as the first priest-in-charge (chaplain) of Mary Mother of Hope Chapel at Landmark Makati.
 His chaplaincy at both Greenbelt and Landmark Chapels ended in 2022.

 On September 28, 2020, he joined the Priestly Fraternities of St. Dominic, a society of apostolic life under the Order of Preachers.

-His last pastoral assignment as priest was at Quiapo Church, when he was appointed by Cardinal Jose Advincula as its rector and parish priest in 2022.
+His last pastoral assignment as priest was at Quiapo Church in Manila, when he was appointed by Cardinal Jose Advincula as its rector and parish priest in 2022.
 He also served as a member of the archdiocese's presbyteral council and as the episcopal vicar for the city of Manila.

 Sescon was instrumental in elevating Quiapo Church as a national shrine in a process that took five months from the start of its application in February 2023 to the approval of the Catholic Bishops' Conference of the Philippines (CBCP) in July.
 Under his pastoral leadership, the Feast of Jesús Nazareno, once a parochial feast in Quiapo, was celebrated in the whole Philippine Catholic Church for the first time in 2025.